-The UCI PhotoID serves as your copy card for copying and printing.
-It requires that money be added to it by inserting it in one of the Regenerator machines found throughout the UCI Libraries, and beginning in Fall 2009 at all the campus IT Labs.
+Your UCI PhotoID will serve as your copy card for copying and xeroxing at the UCI Libraries.
+It requires that money be added to it by inserting it in one of the Regenerator machines found ini the copy service units at each of the UCI Libraries.
 Enter a few dollars at a time and add to it when it is depleted.
-Costs at the UCI Libraries for printing will be debited at the rate of 8 cents per copy or xerox made; 12 cents per page of printing.
+Costs will be debited at the rate of 8 cents per copy or xerox made; 12 cents per page of printing.

 "Technical reports are documents that generally contain results of research and development supported by government grants or contracts.
 There are also private and corporate sponsored research reports.
 Although they are not usually formally refereed, they are an important form of scientific and technical information and communication.
 They made their first impact during WWII; since then their production has increased tremendously.
 The National Technical Information Service (NTIS) currently adds over 71,000 technical reports to the database every year.
 Technical reports are often written as a requirement of a contract, they are a permanent record of publicly supported research, and they are an efficient means of disseminating information back to scientists and engineers and to the general public.
 In early years, reports were published and disseminated largely in paper format.
 In the 1960's and 70's it became common for reports to be disseminated in microfiche, and now, it is becoming common for technical reports to be disseminated in electronic form."

 Finding Technical Reports is not always easy.

 Technical reports are most often used to report research and are of interest to the tracing of technical information over time.
 The reports usually are issued by government agencies, universities, or corporate entities.
 They may be published by noncommercial publishers and are usually part of a numbered series.
 They are usually located in a library catalog by series title or individual report title or a combination of both and not always by author.
 They are in different formats ranging from print, microform and increasingly online.